Food

 “Aren’t we getting in trouble because of this?”
 I asked them.

 No one seemed to hear me.
 But that wasn’t surprising.
-Amid the frenzy, we were also belting out Britney Spears songs—another obsession our group shared.
+Amid the frenzy, they were also belting out Britney Spears songs—one of our many common obsessions.

 Still concerned about the situation, I looked out of the cottage’s fence once more, this time to get a better view of the Coco Grande guests hanging out on the hotel’s veranda.
 Unlike the passersby who immediately showed disapproval in their faces upon seeing the smoke, however, they did not seem bothered at all.
 Perhaps they were already drunk, or maybe they were just too happy to care.